Should you set up a KiwiSaver account for your child?

 After 1 April 2026, to be eligible for employer contributions, the starting age drops to 16.

-Well, if you are focused on long-term savings for your child’s future, especially for their first-home, a KiwiSaver account could be a very beneficial investment, considering potential investment growth so long as you are happy to continue contributing a small amount each year, until your child is ready to take over the account themselves.
+If you are focused on long-term savings for your child’s future, especially for their first home, a KiwiSaver account could be a very beneficial investment, so long as you are happy to continue contributing a small amount each year until your child is ready to take over the account themselves.

 However, we recommend talking to a KiwiSaver or financial adviser first to discuss your specific situation, goals, and the best approach for your child's financial future.